Japanese in the Chinese resistance to the Empire of Japan: Second Sino-Japanese War

 War would break out between China, and Japan on 7 July 1937.

 According to Xiaoyuan Liu, During the Sino-Japanese war, the leadership of the CCP always believed that a worldwide antifascist front and national anti-Japanese front in China must be supplemented by an anti-war front among the Japanese people.
 Mao Zedong was quoted saying that "The Japanese Revolution will occur after the first severe defeats suffered by the Japanese Army."
 Only after Nosaka Sanzo's arrival in Yanan in 1940 was the CCP leadership able to find an effective bridge to reach the Japanese people.

 In February 1938, the Nationalist government established a POW camp in Changde, Hunan named "Peace Village".
 A name given by Japanese anti-war activist Kaji Wataru.
 Due to Peace Village's proximity to the front lines, the POW camp was relocated to Zhenyuan County, Guizhou Province, in March 1939.
 The camp gained a reputation for its humane treatment of prisoners.
 Although the prison camp was originally intended for 500 prisoners, it ultimately held over 600, making it the largest prisoner camp during the war.
 The camp would become a recruitment pool for the Japanese People's Anti-War League.

 Following the outbreak of war Japanese Communist Party Leader Sanzo Nosaka would join the Chinese Communists in Yenan in 1940.
 Kaji Wataru, another Japanese communist, would join the Chinese Nationalists in Chongqing in 1938.
 Their role was to reeducate Japanese POWs on behalf of the Chinese resistance.
 However, by the time they both arrived in "Free China", the Chinese communists were already "reeducating" Japanese POWs.

 The education of Japanese captives by the Eighth Route Army began in 1938.
-In November 1940 the Peasants' and Workers' School was established.
+In November 1940, the Peasants' and Workers' School was established.
 It reeducated Japanese POWs who afterward became involved in propaganda.

 The first Japanese to join the Eighth Route Army during the Second Sino-Japanese War was Maeda Mitsushige.
 Other Japanese POWs, who attended the School, would follow in Maeda's footsteps and join the Eighth Route Army during the war.

 Several organizations emerged during the war.
 The Anti-War League, the Japanese People's Emancipation League and a communist league.

 An IJNAF A5M fighter pilot who was shot down on 26 September 1937, had along with other captured Japanese combatants, become convinced to join the Chinese side, and helped the Chinese break Japanese tactical codes and other information that provided a huge intelligence windfall for the newly established cryptanalyst unit headed by Dr. Chang Chao-hsi.

+Students of the Peasants' and Workers' school.